reubenja77/money-track/README.md

 - View transactions (Option 2)
-    - This option will display a list of all their recorded transactions, including the type (income or expense), category, amount, and date.
+    - This option will display a list of all their recorded transactions, including the type (income or expense), category, amount, and confirm category successfully added.

 ![App Terminal](assets/images/02-transaction-menu-select-option02.png)